kramphub/kiya/README.md

 You do not have access to encrypted secrets from `some-bucket-name`.

-(c) 2017 kramphub.com.
+&copy; 2017 kramphub.com.
 Apache License v2.